balderdashy/sails-docs/anatomy/myApp.md

 You can even define routes in a way such that part of the requested URL is treated as a request parameter.
 For example, `http://localhost:1337/ponies/PinkiePie` would request the resource with the 'id' parameter equal to 'PinkiePie'.

-### More Info

 # myApp/config/sockets.js
 ### Purpose
-This is a configuration file that allows you to customize the way your app talks to clients over Socket.io .
+This is a configuration file that allows you to customize the way your app talks to clients over Socket.IO.

 It provides transparent access to Sails' encapsulated pubsub/socket server for complete customizability.
 In it you can do things on the list below (and more!).